Dresden – Love At First Sight

 Together they created one of the most beautiful cities in Germany and Europe.
 This was captured through the Italian master Canaletto’s famous painting which became known as the Florence on the Elbe.

 In 1990, the reconstruction began and in 2005, the Frauenkirche was reopened.
-I listened to stories from locals of how this moment was beamed across the television in Germany and grown men and women cried as it was the signal that one of Europe’s most striking Baroque cities was finally reborn.
+I listened to stories from locals of how this moment was beamed across the television in Germany and how adults cried as it was the signal that one of Europe’s most striking Baroque cities was finally reborn.

 Dresden is divided into two halves that are split in two by the River Elbe.
 On one side is the Altstadt (Old Town) and its civic space the Neumarkt, home to the Frauenkirche, the Residenzschloss, and the splendid Zwinger Palace.
 This central part of Dresden is full of historic buildings, museums, restaurants, cafés and significant points of interest.